JMAConsulting/obiaa/wp-content/plugins/loginpress/readme.txt

 == Upgrade Notice ==

-= 1.8.0 =
+= 3.0.2 =
-* Upgrade immediately.
-Compatible with 6.2
+* Upgrade carefully.
+New Feature Release and Compatible with 6.4